Island Diary December 2014

 Tues., Dec.
 23rd – The Miller Boat Line hands pose for a Christmas picture on the ramp at the Lime Kiln before the first ferry leaves in the morning.

 Wed., Dec.
-24th – The day starts with a thick fog and ends with a tad bit of wind.
-On North Bass Island a Christmas Service is conducted with 100% of islanders in attendance.
+24th – The day starts with a thick fog and ends with a bit of wind.
+On North Bass Island, a Christmas Service is conducted with 100% of islanders in attendance.

 Fri., Dec.
 26th – Anne Auger and her mother, Jeanne Hildebrandt, are spotted shopping on the mainland at the Walmart in Avon Lake just west of Cleveland.
 The ferry schedule goes to four trips per day.

 Sat., Dec.
-27th – Marsha Parker, Roger and Mary Parker and Jeff Koehler take down the Rec Committee’s Christmas decorations in DeRivera Park.
+27th – Marsha Parker, Roger, Mary Parker, and Jeff Koehler take down the Rec Committee’s Christmas decorations in DeRivera Park.
 Two people are seen on a jet ski in the harbor.
-Kelly Mohn is celebrating her 50th birthday with a party at Tipper’s.
+Kelly Mohn is celebrating her 50th birthday with a party at Tippers.

 Mon., Dec.
-29th – Ken Benjamin from Stonehenge was driving on Route 163 by the Port Clinton Airport and saw a plane crash 100 yards in front of him.
+29th – Ken Benjamin from Stonehenge was driving on Route 163 by the Port Clinton Airport and saw a plane crash 100 yards before him.
 He rushed to the scene, but the pilot perished in the crash

 Tues., Dec.
-30th – Bob Gatewood’s new video and recording of Friends of the Bay is released on the Internet.
+30th – Bob Gatewood’s new video and Friends of the Bay recording is released on the Internet.

 Wed., Dec.
-31st – There’s a bit of ice forming around some of the docks in the harbor.
+31st – A bit of ice is forming around some of the docks in the harbor.
 The bank closes an hour earlier than usual.
-Islanders are out on the town at Tipper’s, the Reel Bar and Topsy Turvey’s celebrating the Bob Gatewood’s New Recording of his Island Classic is Now Available at bobgatewood.com or at Your Favorite Online Music Site.
+Islanders are out on the town at Tipper’s, the Reel Bar, and Topsy Turvey’s, celebrating Bob Gatewood’s New Recording of his Island Classic is Now Available at bobgatewood.com or at Your Favorite Online Music Site.